 Accepting a settlement from an insurance company without speaking to an attorney could prevent you from collecting the total compensation you deserve for your injuries.

 It may be very tempting to take the quick money, especially if you are unable to work and you have bills piling up.
 But if the settlement doesn’t address potential long term needs such as medical bills and work missed because of your injury, a year or two down the line that initial offer may no longer look so good.

 If your injury is very minor then you probably don’t need an attorney, but if there is a serious injury or fatality, if you miss work, or if there is a commercial vehicle involved, it is highly recommended that you contact an experienced attorney as soon as possible.

 The shortest answer to this question is that it depends on the complexity of the case.

 After your attorney files a personal injury lawsuit, it may take months or even years to reach a settlement agreement or a jury verdict.
 There is a discovery phase where both sides investigate the claim, and if the case goes to trial the preparation for court can take months as well.

-Speak to Lakeland Personal Injury Lawyer Tania Rivas
+Speak to Lutz Personal Injury Lawyer Tania Rivas

 If you’ve been injured in an accident that wasn’t your fault, don’t delay in taking action.
 There are statutes of limitation that apply.
 Generally, the sooner Tania gets to work on your case, the better the outcome.